cncf/tag-security/governance/roles.md

-community [via the `#tag-security` channel](https://cloud-native.slack.com/archives/CDJ7MLT8S)), and issue a call/request for reviewers (i.e. a single security assessment lead, and at least one additional security assessor), and ensuring all reviewers [read the conlict of interest disclosure](../assessments/guide/security-reviewer.md) and sign-off on it in the GitHub ticket itself.
+community [via the `#tag-security` channel](https://cloud-native.slack.com/archives/CDJ7MLT8S)), and issue a call/request for reviewers (i.e. a single security assessment lead, and at least one additional security assessor), and ensuring all reviewers [read the conflict of interest disclosure](../assessments/guide/security-reviewer.md) and sign-off on it in the GitHub ticket itself.
 The sign-off is a simple form that can be easily copy/pasted into a new reply in the GitHub issue/ticket associated with